-The month the asset was transferred or the month that the applicant/recipient requests Medicaid and is in the long-term care setting, whichever is later.
+The month the asset was transferred or the month that the applicant/recipient requests Medicaid and is in the long-term care setting, whichever is later, is when the penalty becomes effective.
 This includes the "three months prior" to the application date that is usually covered by Medicaid.

-For reviews, transfer penalties will be assessed on transfers made on or after 2/8/06.
+For reviews, transfer penalties will be assessed on transfers made on or after Feb.
+8, 2006.
 The penalty will begin with the month following the month in which notice can be given.